Have A New Medical Device? Where & How To Register?

 Now, if you have a new medical device, you will have basic questions like

-- Which country would be the best to register and market your medical device?
+- Which country would be the best for registering and marketing your medical device?

-- Regulatory that apply to your medical device in respective countries, and
+- What are the regulatory requirements that apply to your medical device in different countries?

 - What are the regulatory requirements?